Big1533/sdl_android_guides/docs/Mobile Navigation/Video Streaming/index.md

 In order to stream video from an SDL app, we only need to manage a few things.
 For the most part, the library will handle the majority of logic needed to perform video streaming.

-## SDLProxyALM

-It is important that we create our `SDLProxyALM` instance with the correct settings in order to stream video.
-This was already covered in the [Mobile Navigation > Introduction](Mobile Navigation/Introduction).

 ## SDL Remote Display
 The `SdlRemoteDisplay` base class provides the easiest way to start streaming using SDL.
 The `SdlRemoteDisplay` is extended from Android's `Presentation` class with modifications to work with other aspects of the SDL Android library.

 !!!
 Note
-It is recommended that you extend this as a local class within the service that you have the `SDLProxyALM` instance.
+It is recommended that you extend this as a local class within the service that you have the `SdlManager` instance.
 !!!

 Extending this class gives developers a familiar, native experience to handling layouts and events on screen.